-The Port Authority has designated its interest rate swaps as cash flow hedges and applies the requirements of IAS 39 for hedge accounting.
+The Port Authority has designated its interest rate swaps as cash flow hedges and elected to apply the requirements of IAS 39 for hedge accounting, instead of the requirements in Chapter 6 of IFRS 9.
 At the inception of the hedge relationship, the Port Authority documented the relationship between the hedging instrument and the hedged item, along with its risk management objectives and its strategy for undertaking various hedge transactions.
 Furthermore, at the inception of the hedge and on an ongoing basis, the Port Authority documents whether the hedging instrument is highly effective in offsetting changes in fair values or cash flows of the hedged item attributable to the hedged risk.